 PMI's response has been focused on reducing water dependency on water withdrawals through the implementation of water saving initiatives in our factory.
 Since 2013, PMI has implemented several water efficiency, reuse, recycling and conservation projects which specifically aim to reduce water consumption and make the site more resilient to droughts.
-In 2019 the factory in Poland decreased the water withdrawals by 4% vs. 2018.
-More specifically PMI has focused on investing in the following interventions:

-- simplification of Burley tobacco Processing treatment; - modernization of main Reversed Osmosis station;

-- aerators in sinks and showers installation in change rooms; - change in the suction vapor from pipe dryer; - reverse Osmosis unit modernization; - reduction of water consumption by HAAR and scrubber in tobacco expansion plant.
+In 2020 the factory in Poland decreased the water consumption by 8% vs. 2019.
+More specifically PMI has focused on investing in the following interventions: - simplification of Burley tobacco processing treatment; - modernization of main Reverse Osmosis station; - aerators in sinks and showers installation in change rooms; - change in the suction vapor from pipe dryer; - Reverse Osmosis unit modernization; - reduction of water consumption by HAAR and scrubber in tobacco expansion plant; - Water reduction for powder transfer in flavor preparation; - Reduced time for Flash Tower Dryer automatic cleaning; - Leakage reduction in tobacco processing ; - Reduced time for flavour tank cleaning; - Reduced steam generation in the drying process ; - Leakage reduction in Scrubbers; - New water meters installation in and connection to the BMS.

-The cost of response refers to the investment costs (\$68,000) for the design and implementation of the initiatives since 2013 as described above (i.e. the cost is one unique figure referring to the total program budget and not calculated).
-The main initiative in 2019 was the reduction of water use in the process and the air emissions washing tower (scrubber) in tobacco expansion process.
-The cleaning frequency of was reduced from weekly to once every 3rd week and we installed flowmeters on scrubbers, adjusted to minimum water flow that will allow the good operation and performance of the equipment.
-These interventions during 2019 did not require any investment, nevertheless generated additional water savings.
+The cost of response refers to the investment costs (\$93,000) for the design and implementation of the initiatives since 2013 as described above (i.e. the cost is one unique figure referring to the total program budget and not calculated).
+In 2020 the implementation of water saving initiatives intensified, with additional 8 completed projects, expecting to yield another 4200 m3 in water withdrawals reduction per year.
+The total cost of these initiative amounted around 25,000 USD.
 PMI re-evaluates the need for further investments on an annual basis and updates its budget to manage water related risks in all factories, including in Poland.

-Italy

-Other, please specify
+Country/Area & River ba sin Italy Other, please specify (Reno)

-Reno

-Physical Increased water stress
+Increased water stress